 Experience the world’s most luxurious way to vacation.
 Create a free account to view availability and rates.

-Discover Italy’s dreamiest city while staying in one of Inspirato’s seven Florence accommodations.
-La Limonaia is one of our most incredible homes in all of Europe, situated within walking distance to the Duomo and Accademia.
-This historic standalone home features a private backyard with its own pool—a rarity in Florence.
+Discover Italy’s dreamiest city while staying in one of Inspirato’s 12 Florence accommodations.
+One of our most incredible homes in all of Europe, La Limonaia is close to the Duomo and Accademia and features a private backyard with its own pool—a rarity in Florence.
+Lusso Moderno is our largest Florentine villa, an urban oasis with eclectic and modern interior design.

 For a taste of Old World charm, stay in Foresteria Florentine, a three-bedroom penthouse boasting a private library, historic courtyard, and rooftop terrace with views of the nearby Arno River.
-Portrait Firenze, a Forbes Five-Star hotel, is situated on the banks of the Arno, walking distance to the Ponte Vecchio and other banner Florence attractions.
+Our two hotels, Portrait Firenze and Relais Santa Croce, are walking distance to banner Florence attractions.

 The first things that likely come to mind when you think of Florence are great art and the Renaissance.
 And these complementary aspects are indeed reason enough to visit, with world-famous works by Michelangelo, da Vinci, Botticelli, Titian and many more.
 The capital city's ancient palaces, cathedrals, and lovely gardens also make it a great destination for wandering and sightseeing.
 With driving extremely limited, "The Cradle of the Renaissance" is also very pedestrian-friendly.
 For Inspirato Members, accommodations in the heart of the city, along with our Inspirato Service, make discovering the best of Florence a breeze.